argilla-io/argilla/argilla/docs/how_to_guides/export.md

 ## Export an `rg.Dataset` from Argilla

 First, we will go through exporting a complete dataset from Argilla.
-This includes the dataset's configuration and records.
+This includes the dataset's setting and records.
 All of these methods use the `rg.Dataset.from_*` and `rg.Dataset.to_*` methods.

 ### Push an Argilla dataset to the Hugging Face Hub